New Dog Food – Can You Switch Quickly?

 Once the stools turn firm, you are ready to go to the next step.
 Now, you can move on to equal parts.
 Here, you will mix the food in equal portions.
 This means feeding half from the old food and the other half from the new food.
 As usual, monitor your pet’s stools until it turns firm.
 Once it turns firm, maintain this percentage for one more week.

-Following that, move up to 7 parts new food and 3 parts old food.
+Following that, move up to 7 parts of the new dog food and 3 parts of the old food.
 One small tip states that since this is your dog’s last time eating the old food, let him enjoy this a while more and feed him this mixture for 2-3 more days even after the stools turn firm.
 The time taken for the stools to turn hard should be about 3-4 days as well.

 Once this is done, go 100% new food.
 Your dog is now accustomed to the new food.
 Your dog will now consume the new food happily and healthily.